 Is grayscale PDF the same as black-and-white?

 Technically no. Greyscale includes 256 levels from black to white.
 True bilevel (1-bit) is only black or white—used for line art and OCR.
-This tool converts to greyscale, not bilevel.
+This tool offers both: Standard/Soft/High contrast grayscale modes, plus a True black & white (1-bit) mode with an adjustable threshold.

 What happens to coloured text when converting to greyscale?